ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/viirs2binary.rst

     value 0.

-    If the rescaling configuration is not specified, most backends that support the :option:`--dont_inc` will chose a correct default rescaling configuration file to scale the data to the proper range.
+    If the rescaling configuration is not specified, most backends that support the :option:`--dont_inc` will choose a correct default rescaling configuration file to scale the data to the proper range.

 .. cmdoption:: -p <output_pattern>